Photo: R. Whittaker

 JN: Yes.
 I loved science.
 I loved nature.
 I was always in awe.
 Tears came to my eyes when I looked at an insect through a microscope.

 I'll go back a little bit.
 When I was just a little boy, six or seven years old.
 I was very interested in the stars.
 My mother bought me a book The Stars for Sam, which I have.
 I recall going to the planetarium with her and it was wonderful.
-But when I was seven or so-this stands out in my mind--there was an advertisement in a comic book for The Wonders of Science, a big thick book and there was a picture of a big telescope.
-And if you send in $1.98, and in 1941 that was a lot of money--you get these.
+But when I was seven or so - this stands out in my mind - there was an advertisement in a comic book for The Wonders of Science, a big thick book - and there was a picture of a big telescope.
+If you sent in $1.98 - and in 1941 that was a lot of money - you get one.
 Well, I kept bugging my parents.
 We were very poor.
-But finally my mother, who spoiled me, finally we sent away for it, secretly.
-So I was waiting every day for the postman to come with the big book with the big telescope.
-No, no. No mail for you Jerry.
-I was practically giving up and really sad.
-But after several weeks, it seemed like a year, there came this book-sized package.
-It was for me!-the first thing I ever got in the mail.
-I opened it up and there was a book, not this thick [shows with thumb and forefinger], but just an ordinary-sized book.
-I guessed the telescope must be coming in another package.
-And then this little envelope fell out.
-It contained two cheap lenses along with instructions how to make telescope out of cardboard.
-In other words, you would build your own stupid telescope!-one that you couldn't possibly use to see the stars.
-I was bitterly disappointed.
-But at least I had this book.
+But finally my mother, who spoiled me, sent away for it, secretly.

 So I opened this book.
 There were only black and white pictures.
-Nothing special--the Grand Canyon, horses, a platypus, little birds.
+Nothing special - the Grand Canyon, horses, a platypus, little birds.
 Okay.
 And underneath these pictures, they had descriptions.
 One stands out in my mind.
 Here was a robin feeding its young a worm.
 The caption said something like, "It looks as though the mother bird has maternal impulses, but in fact she is only reacting to the color of the throats of the young birds."
 What?
-That was the tenor of so many of the descriptions.
-This may seem to be purposeful, it may seem to be intelligent, but it's just instinct.

-RW: Sort of the anti-wonder drug.
+RW: Sort of an anti-wonder drug.

 JN: The anti-wonder drug! [laughs] That's right.
 Explanations can enhance your wonder.
 But these had a reductive effect.